-Solar PV continues to grow in interest among the agricultural sector.
+Solar PV for Farms continues to grow in interest among the agricultural sector.
 This reliable, non- intrusive technology can provide real opportunities to reduce your farm’s electricity bill while helping to decarbonise the sector.

 There are currently a number of grants and schemes in place to incentivise the uptake of solar PV systems.